Originally published August 14, 2018. Updated July 5, 2024.

 1. Meditate each morning

 Summer can be fast-paced and it can be easy to become overwhelmed or lose touch with your inner calm.
 I find meditating daily is effective year-round as a self-care practice.
-In the summer, when I tend to be out during the day and evening more, I find it’s easiest to commit to meditating each morning before I start the day.

 Remember, meditation doesn’t have to take long, there are plenty of apps that will guide you three even a 2- or 5- minute meditation.
-My personal favourite is called “Stop, Breathe, & Think.”

 2. Check-in through regular journaling

 Some people choose to journal daily, which is great.
-I personally find this difficult to commit to.
+I find this difficult to commit to.
 However, I also find if I don’t have a routine, then journaling falls by the wayside.

-During the summer, as a means of reconnecting with yourself, I encourage you to come up with a journaling routine.
+During the summer, as a means of reconnecting with yourself and ensuring you don’t get sidetracked by distractions, I encourage you to come up with a journaling routine.

 3. Try a new hobby

-Hobbies are great, and I am a strong advocate of creative hobbies in particular.
-Not only do they often give you something to learn and improve on, which can be great for self-confidence, but they also allow you to spend time doing something you love, separate from all the noise.
+Not only do hobbies give you something to learn and improve at, which can be great for self-confidence, but they also allow you to spend time doing something you love, separate from all the noise.

 This summer, I took up watercolour painting.
 I’ve never painted in my life, but I’ve always wanted to try watercolour and I was not disappointed!
-The entrance cost was low compared to most hobbies, and it’s quick and easy to set-up and clean-up after.
-Additionally, listening to relaxing music and working on my painting has proven to be an excellent remedy for my anxiety.
-Some more examples of hobbies are drawing, photography, building models, RC planes/cars, wood carving, or any kind of sport.
-I encourage you to give these or something else a try!
+The entrance cost was low, and it was quick and easy to set up and clean up.

 4. Leave your phone behind